lwjohnst86/analyzing-cohorts-course/slides/chapter_4_video_3.md

 `@script`
 At times you may need to present either your main or supplemental results as a table.
-Even if you present your main findings as a figure, providing the raw numerical model estimates in a machine-friendly format is helpful for other researchers who might use your findings as part of a meta-analysis of cohort studies.
-Here, the confidence interval is shown.
+Even if you present your main findings as a figure, providing the model estimates as text numbers could be helpful for other researchers who might use your findings as part of a meta-analysis of cohort studies.
+Here, we're showing the confidence interval.

-So, how do we wrangle the results to get a table like this?
+So, how do we get our results into this form?

 ---